 The Cost Method

 This is the preferred method for properties bought in cash, rental properties, and those more interested in the cash flow and not equity.
-How to calculate ROI using this method?
+So if you are more focused on how to rent rather than flip this might be a more ideal ROI formula.
+So how do you calculate ROI using this method?

 The costs in this method include all the expenses related to repairs, renovations, and purchases.
 With this method, any of the expenses involved in renovating and repairing the property are added.